RTA: How to claim injury compensation if you have been involved in a road traffic accident

 What is a RTA?

 A RTA is an abbreviated term referring to a road traffic accident.
-It is in more recent times referred to as road traffic collision or a RTC.
+It is in more recent times referred to as a road traffic collision or a RTC.

 A road traffic accident typically involves the collision between two mechanically propelled vehicles on a public road, which might include cars, lorries, motorcycles, etc.